ITensor/website/docs/book/intro.md

     C = A * transpose(B) //not actual ITensor code

 to get the correct result.
-ITensor handles this transposition automatically and efficiently, keeping user code simple and robust.
+ITensor handles this transposition automatically, keeping user code simple and robust.
 If B were to be redefined with transposed index order, the line `C=A*B` would continue to give the correct result.

 ITensor has many other features emphasizing productivity